-Taxes are one of the few certainties in life, and working as a small business owner or as a sole trader means getting acquainted with the Australian Taxation Office’s Business Activity Statement (BAS).
-Here is a quick guide to your obligations and importantly, how to avoid any potential penalties.
+Taxes are a certainty in life, and working as a small business owner means getting acquainted with business activity statements (BAS).
+Here’s a quick guide to your obligations and, most importantly, how to avoid penalties.

-The BAS summarises the amount of goods and services tax (GST) and other tax obligations over a certain period, usually quarterly.
-The other tax obligations you can report through your BAS are:
+A BAS summarises the amount of goods and services tax (GST) and other tax obligations over a certain period, usually quarterly.
+Other tax obligations you can report through your BAS are:

-Each businesses’ BAS form will look different, depending on which tax obligations are covered.
-The form will ask you to tally up the amount owing and owed for each tax obligation.
-If your overall obligation is positive, you need to pay the amount owing to the ATO, if negative then you will receive a refund from the ATO, or the amount can contribute to offsetting any tax debts.
+Every business’s BAS will look different, depending on which tax obligations are covered.
+The statement will ask you to tally up the amount owing and owed for each tax obligation.
+If your overall obligation is positive, you need to pay the amount owing to the ATO.
+If negative, you’ll receive a refund from the ATO, or the amount can contribute to offsetting any tax debts.

 Who has to submit a BAS?

-If your business is registered for GST, which is mandatory for sole traders and companies with an annual revenue above $75,000, then you have to submit a BAS.
-You may register your business for GST if your annual revenue is below the threshold, however it is optional.
+If your business is registered for GST, which is mandatory for sole traders and companies with an annual turnover of $75,000 or more, then you must submit a BAS.
+You can register for GST if your turnover is below the threshold, but it’s optional.

 When to submit your BAS

-Provided that you are registered for GST, and have an ABN, the ATO will mail you your BAS when it is time to lodge, either on a monthly or quarterly basis.
-Alternatively, you can lodge your BAS online via the ATO’s Business Portal or other methods, including by having a myGov account linked to the ATO (see more here).
+Provided you’re registered for GST, and have an ABN, the ATO will mail your BAS when it’s time to lodge, either monthly or quarterly.
+Alternatively, you can lodge your BAS online via the ATO’s Business Portal.
+Other methods include using your myGov account linked to the ATO.

-However, other than these exceptions, most small businesses are required to report quarterly.
-The due date for lodgement and payment is displayed on the BAS form, with the quarterly deadlines as follows:
+Other than these exceptions, most small businesses are required to report quarterly.
+The due date for lodgment and payment is displayed on the BAS form, with the quarterly deadlines as follows:

 If you elect to report monthly, the deadline is usually the 21st day of the next month.
 Amounts owing to the ATO can be paid via credit card, BPAY, online, via mail or in person at an Australia Post store.
-There is also an ATO app which can help remind you of the due dates, to avoid any potential penalties.
+There’s also an ATO app that can remind you about due dates to avoid any penalties.

 Avoiding BAS penalties

-If you are late in lodging your BAS you are liable for fines starting at $110 for each 28-day period overdue.
+If you’re late in lodging your BAS, fines start at $110 for each 28-day period overdue.
 If you submit a BAS containing mistakes, even if they were genuine, fines are imposed depending on the shortfall amount.
-You are required to submit a BAS even if your business has not earned any income or paid any expenses in the period.
+You’re required to submit a BAS even if your business hasn’t earned any income or paid any expenses in the period.

-Many businesses choose to pay a bookkeeper, which in the event of late lodgement or payment, lessens or removes the liability of the business owner for any penalties and fines.
-Bookkeepers typically charge between $100 and $160 for BAS lodgement, depending on the size of the business.
+Many businesses choose to pay a bookkeeper, which lessens or removes the liability of the business owner for penalties and fines.
+Bookkeepers typically charge between $100 and $160 for BAS lodgment, depending on the size of your business.

-Managing your BAS is part of business life – but by getting organised and using the right tools it need not become an overly troublesome experience.
+Managing your BAS is part of business life.
+But getting organised and using the right tools will make it an enjoyable experience, not a troublesome one.

 Need more financial help?
-Talk to Prospa about business finance by calling 1300 882 867 or check out how Prospa can help here.
+Talk to Prospa about business finance by calling 1300 882 867 or apply online for a small business loan.